 - After approval has been granted at the home institution, the student takes the approved Cross Registration Form to the host institution and completes course registration according to the host institution’s policies and deadlines.

 - The Cross Registration Form must be submitted and approved by the host institution by the Last Day to Add/Drop Date stated by the host institution, otherwise the student will be responsible for all charges.

 - Any class adds must be completed for both the home and the host institution, following their respective procedures.

 - Any class drops must be completed within the host institution’s deadlines and procedures.

-- After completion of the course(s), a transcript, grade report, or grade notification is sent from the host institution to the home institution for inclusion on the student’s official transcript.
+- After completion of the course(s), a transcript or grade report is sent from the host institution to the home institution for inclusion on the student’s official transcript.

 - Grades are transcribed according to the academic standards and grading practices of the host institution.